ozlemeker/cpu-scheduling-simulator/README.md

 ## Educational Purpose

 This project is designed to provide practical insight into CPU scheduling policies and their trade-offs in terms of:
- -Performance vs fairness
+ - Performance vs fairness
- -Starvation risk
+ - Starvation risk
- -Responsiveness
+ - Responsiveness
- -Suitability for different workload types (CPU-bound vs I/O-bound) It serves as a foundation for understanding real-world schedulers used in modern operating systems.
+ - Suitability for different workload types (CPU-bound vs I/O-bound) It serves as a foundation for understanding real-world schedulers used in modern operating systems.

 ## Technologies

- -Language: Python
+ - Language: Python
- -Paradigm: Discrete-event simulation
+ - Paradigm: Discrete-event simulation
- -Interface: Command-line (CLI)
+ - Interface: Command-line (CLI)

 ## Author